sukykaur/AzureGDPR/DWoverview.md

 ### **Protect**
 **Establish security controls to prevent, detect, and respond to vulnerabilities and data breaches.**

 The solution uses [Azure Key Vault](https://azure.microsoft.com/services/key-vault/) for the management of keys and secrets.
 Azure Key Vault helps safeguard cryptographic keys and secrets used by cloud applications and services.
+The following Azure Key Vault capabilities help customers protect personal data and access to such data:
-- Advanced access policies are configured on a need basis
+- Advanced access policies are configured on a need basis.
-- Key Vault access policies are defined with minimum required permissions to keys and secrets
+- Key Vault access policies are defined with minimum required permissions to keys and secrets.
-- All keys and secrets in Key Vault have expiration dates
+- All keys and secrets in Key Vault have expiration dates.
-- All keys in Key Vault are protected by HSM [Key Type = HSM Protected 2048-bit RSA Key]
+- All keys in Key Vault are protected by specialized hardware security modules (HSMs).
+The key type is an HSM Protected 2048-bit RSA Key.
 - All users/identities are granted minimum required permissions using Role Based Access Control (RBAC)
 - Diagnostics logs for Key Vault are enabled with a retention period of at least 365 days.
-- Permitted cryptographic operations for keys are restricted to the ones required
+- Permitted cryptographic operations for keys are restricted to the ones required.

 #### **Data in Transit**
 Azure encrypts all communications to and from Azure datacenters by default.
-All transactions to Azure Storage through the Azure Portal occur via HTTPS.
+Additionally, all transactions to Azure Storage through the Azure Portal occur via HTTPS.

+An [ExpressRoute](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-introduction) or secure VPN tunnel needs to be configured to securely establish a connection to the resources deployed as a part of this data warehouse reference architecture.
+Further details are in the [Guidance and Recommendations](#-guidance-and-recommendations) section below.

 #### **Data at Rest**

 The architecture protects data at rest through encryption, database auditing, and other measures.

 **Azure Storage**
 To meet encrypted data at rest requirements, all [Azure Storage](https://azure.microsoft.com/services/storage/) uses [Storage Service Encryption](https://docs.microsoft.com/en-us/azure/storage/storage-service-encryption).
+This helps protect and safeguard personal data in support of organizational security commitments and compliance requirements defined by the GDPR.

 **Azure Disk Encryption**
 [Azure Disk Encryption](https://docs.microsoft.com/azure/security/azure-security-disk-encryption) leverages the BitLocker feature of Windows to provide volume encryption for OS and data disks.
 The solution integrates with Azure Key Vault to help control and manage the disk-encryption keys.